 In short, Azure IoT offers a trusted technology platform to improve patient outcomes, streamline clinical operations, and optimize your healthcare manufacturing and supply chain with seamless, smart, and highly secure IoT technology.
 This is a definite win-win for healthcare providers, patients, and device manufacturers.

 Amazon Web Services (AWS) IoT for Remote Patient Monitoring

 AWS has AWS IoT services that health IT and medical device manufacturers can easily use.
 Customers can easily get started using AWS IoT 1-Click with supported devices.
 AWS IoT 1-Click is a service that enables simple devices to trigger AWS Lambda functions that can execute an action.
 Like Microsoft, with AWS device manufacturers can easily onboard (register) devices on to AWS IoT 1-Click which can later be used by companies as a plug-and-play device.

-Some important AWS components that help build remote monitoring capability are:
+Important AWS components that help build remote monitoring capability:

 - AWS IoT Core – for connected devices to interact with cloud applications and other devices

 - AWS IoT Device Defender – to monitor and audit IoT configurations

 - AWS IoT Device Management – to register, organize, monitor, and remotely manage IoT devices

 - AWS IoT Analytics – to run sophisticated analytics on the massive volume of IoT data